Oneirical/bevy_tgfp/DESIGN.md

 - A cave where you must push around a little cart on a railroad, "cold fire" themed
 - A racetrack with many obstacles on the way against an NPC

+- Multiple soul cage sizes and shapes, like a donut or a triangle.

 # Coding

 - For NPC AI, enter a game state where events get routed to systems that don't actually affect the game state but calculate heuristics.